PaangG13/Computer-Vision/Computer Vision-Object Detection/README.md

 ## 4 Marking Scheme:

-The marking scheme has three parts, (1) the completeness of the code (30% marks), (2) the performance ranking based on mAP (40% marks), and (3) the final report (30% marks):

-1. For the coding part (30%), you need to complete all the required codes in order to get the full score.
-Partial score will be considered rarely and carefully.

-2. For the performance part (40%), the mark will be given based on the performance (`mAP, Average Precision, IoU=0.5:0.95, area=all`) of your result on test set.
-The default training setting (ResNet-50, epoch20, default batch size, optimizer, learning rate, etc), after you finish the required blanks, will get 34.2% mAP on the validation set and 37.7% mAP on the test set.

-    (1) mAP larger than 40% will get the full mark of this part.
-    (2) mAP between 38%-40% will get 90% mark of this part.
-    (3) mAP between 36%-38% will get 80% mark of this part.
-    (4) mAP between 32%-36% will get 70% mark of this part.
-    (5) mAP between 24%-32% will get 60% mark of this part.
-    (6) mAP between 10%-24% will get 50% mark of this part.
-    (7) Others will get 0% mark.

 After evaluation, you will see a table like below.
 The number in first line is the result we will use for marking.

 ```